cpkio/antora-openapi-generator/readme.md

 * Merge `openapi-parser.css` to your Antora-UI or add it to supplemental UI (UI modifying instructions is not in scope of this repo).
-Without this HTTP-verbs like GET, POST, PUT before endpoints will not look like expected.
+Without this HTTP-verbs like `GET`, `POST`, PUT` before endpoints will not look like expected.

 ## How to use

-Extension filters out endpoints from top to bottom: endpoint — operation (verb) — tags|operationId|etc. So, if the endpoint is filtered out on earlier stages, it will not be shown regardless.
+Extension filters out endpoints from top to bottom: endpoint — operation (verb) — tags|operationId|etc. So, if the endpoint is filtered out on earlier stages, it will not be shown.

 Example: `include::http://example.com/swagger.json[pathcontains="string1", operationId="string2]`.
 If endpoint path does not contain `string1`, it will not be in the output, event if it has requested `operationId`.

-If you set `responses="false"`, it does not matter what `httpcodes` you want to see.
+In the same way, if you set `responses="false"`, it does not matter what `httpcodes` you want to see: no responses table = no response codes.

 ### Get Full Specification